Cancer of the outer ear

 The type and amount of surgery you have depends on the stage of your cancer.

 The most common type of surgery is excision biopsy.
 The surgeon removes the cancer and a border of healthy tissue all around it.
-The tissue is examined under a microscope.
+A pathologist looks at the tissue under a microscope.
 If there are any cancer cells in the border you may need to have further surgery.
 Removing a border of healthy tissue around the cancer helps to lower the risk of the cancer coming back.
 There is more information about this in the surgery for skin cancer section.

-If your cancer is small your surgeon will remove the cancer and the clear margin of tissue from around it and join the skin back together again.
+If your cancer is small your surgeon will remove the cancer and the clear margin of tissue from around it, and then join the skin back together again.

 Other types of surgery for cancer of the ear include